Left, with Li Manshan, 2001 (photo: Li Jin)

 further down in the sidebar, do relish the audio playlist (with commentary here),

-and below that, a selection of images, cued to the relevant posts.
+and below that, a selection of images, cued to the relevant posts,

-This site began as an introduction to my work with Li Manshan, his late great father Li Qing, and the amazing household Daoists of Yanggao county in north China, notably my portrait film and the related book (see top menu).
-The Li family has its own category in the sidebar, with a plethora of reflections and updates (rounded up here).
-But the blog soon expanded into my usual crazed ramblings on a variety of more-or-less related topics.
+This site began as an introduction to my work with Li Manshan, his late great father Li Qing, and the amazing household Daoists of Yanggao county in north China, notably the portrait film that goes with my book Daoist priests of the Li family.
+The Li family Daoists have a rubric in the Menu—the sidebar category contains further reflections and updates (rounded up here).
+Also under this Menu heading is a section with fieldnotes on other household Daoist traditions around Shanxi.

+The Menu is only a personal selection—again, use the Search box to find posts.
 So if Daoist ritual doesn’t float your boat, or butter your parsnips, then there are generous lashings of jokes, including Chinese jokes (some sub-heads suggested here).
 The drôlerie category is voluminous yet unwieldy, but the *MUST READ!* category leads to some of the wackier posts (as well as some more serious ones).

 Compiled without regard to expense or the feelings of the public